MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-macos.md

 ### Completion is not working

-The Homebrew formula of Azure CLI installs a completion file named `az` in `/usr/local/etc/bash_completion.d`.
+The Homebrew formula of Azure CLI installs a completion file named `az` in the Homebrew-managed completions directory (default location is `/usr/local/etc/bash_completion.d/`).
 To enable completion, please follow Homebrew's instructions [here](https://docs.brew.sh/Shell-Completion).

 ### Unable to find Python or installed packages